-At one point when speaking to some prostitutes in the tavern, Will jokingly refers to himself as "William the Conqueror".
+At one point, when speaking to some prostitutes in the tavern, Will jokingly refers to himself as "William the Conqueror".
 William the Conqueror, of course, was the first Norman King of England, reigning from 1066 until his death in 1087.
 Will's line in the film was most likely inspired by one of the few surviving contemporary anecdotes recorded about Shakespeare.
-Lawyer John Manningham wrote in his diary in 1602 that when the actor Richard Burbage had played Richard III in Shakespeare's play, a woman in the audience was so smitten with him that she "appointed him to come that night unto her by the name of Richard the Third."
-Shakespeare overheard the invitation and went to the woman before Burbage, and "was entertained and at his game ere Burbage came".
+Lawyer John Manningham wrote in his diary in 1602 that when Richard Burbage had played Richard III in Shakespeare's play, a woman in the audience was so smitten with him, that she "appointed him to come that night unto her by the name of Richard the Third".
+Shakespeare overheard the invitation, and went to the woman before Burbage, and "was entertained and at his game ere Burbage came".
 When Burbage eventually showed up at the door, Shakespeare let him know that "William the Conqueror was before Richard the Third".

-Judi Dench plays Queen Elizabeth I in this film.
-Both Geoffrey Rush and Joseph Fiennes had starring roles in the movie Elizabeth (1998) the same year which centers on Queen Elizabeth's life.
-Rush and Finennes played important figures of Queen Elizabeth's life, Rush played Sir Francis Walsingham and Fiennes played Robert Dudley, Earl of Leicester.
+Dame Judi Dench played Queen Elizabeth I in this film.
+Geoffrey Rush and Joseph Fiennes had starring roles in Elizabeth (1998) the same year, which centers on Queen Elizabeth's life.
+Rush and Fiennes played important figures of Queen Elizabeth's life, Rush played Sir Francis Walsingham, and Fiennes played Robert Dudley, Earl of Leicester.

 The trivia items below may give away important plot points.

-Wabash (Henslowe's tailor, who has gotten a role not because of any acting experience but just because Henslowe owes him money) has a stutter, but his stutter disappears almost entirely when he is acting onstage.
+Wabash (Henslowe's tailor, who has gotten a role not because of any acting experience but just because Henslowe owes him money) has a stutter, but his stutter almost entirely disappears when he is acting onstage.
 This is an actual phenomenon that is well-known to speech therapists and other modern-day pathologists who study and treat stuttering.
-Many actors who are former stutterers first entered the profession when it was recommended to them as therapy for their speech impediment; famous actors who turned to acting to help their stuttering include James Earl Jones, Emily Blunt, Bruce Willis, Nicholas Brendon, and Sam Neill.
+Many actors and actresses who are former stutterers first entered the profession when it was recommended to them as therapy for their speech impediment.
+Famous actors and actresses who turned to acting to help their stuttering include James Earl Jones, Emily Blunt, Bruce Willis, Nicholas Brendon, and Sam Neill.

-The scene that shows a woman (presumably Viola) nearly drowning in a shipwreck is a direct homage to one of the opening scenes of "Twelfth Night" (recently produced as Twelfth Night or What You Will (1996)), in which the character of Viola nearly drowns.
-However, considerable artistic license has been taken in this scene, as the play (a) does not open on a deserted beach (but in Orsino's court), and (b) not everyone drowns in the shipwreck (scene 2 has Viola discussing the near-drowning with the ship's captain, with other sailors present).
+The scene that shows a woman (presumably Viola) nearly drowning in a shipwreck, is a direct homage to one of the opening scenes of "Twelfth Night" (recently produced as Twelfth Night or What You Will (1996)), in which the character of Viola nearly drowns.
+However, considerable artistic license has been taken in this scene, as the play (a) does not open on a deserted beach (but in Orsino's court), and (b) not everyone drowns in the shipwreck (scene two has Viola discussing the near-drowning with the ship's Captain, with other sailors present).